 If you have special dietary needs or are disabled and have special needs, please contact us at least two weeks prior to the program date.

-Please note that on weekends, you must enter Moos Tower from the second floor (the Washington Avenue entrance located below street level) or use the tunnel from the Washington Avenue parking ramp to access Moos Tower.
+Please note that on weekends, you must enter Moos Tower from the Washington Avenue street entrance or use the tunnel from the Washington Avenue parking ramp to access Moos Tower.

 What to wear

 We suggest that you bring a jacket or sweater to help you adjust to the seemingly inevitable changes in meeting room temperature.

 A full refund will be issued if you cancel at least one month (30 total days) before the program.
 If you cancel less than 30 days prior to the program $595 will be deducted from your refund.
 For registrations charged to your credit card the refund will be credited to your account.
 No cash refunds will be issued on charged registrations.

 Moos HS Tower is located on the East Bank of the University of Minnesota, Minneapolis Campus, at the intersection of Washington Avenue and Harvard Street SE.

 Parking is available in the Washington Avenue Ramp.
 The Washington Avenue Ramp is located at 501 Washington Avenue SE, Minneapolis, MN 55455.